paulodiniz/the_conf_pres/pres.md

 # Alonzo Church
 ![inline](alonzo-church.jpg)

+^ In the 1930's, this man, Alonzo Church was working on Lambda Calculus

 ---

 # Alonzo Church
 ![inline](church-paper.png)

+^ And in 1936 he showed that if Decidable (or computable), was something you could express in lambda calculus, than yes, the enteisschuldngproblem was undecidable

 ---

 # Kurt Gödel
 ![inline](godel.jpg)

+^ Church presented his proof to Godel, which thought it was very unsatisfactory and decided he could derive his own proof.

 ---

 # Kurt Gödel
 ![inline](godel-kleene-tesis.png)

+^ So he did, In 1936 he derired the idea of

 ---